Magazines and website

 We believe that art plays a vital role in inspiring a richer, more profound understanding of human experience, culture and society today.
-Aimed at both a specialist and a general audience, the magazine features a mixture of criticism, reviews, reportage and specially commissioned artworks, and offers the most established, in-depth and intimate portrait of international contemporary art in all its shapes and forms.
+Aimed at both a specialist and a general audience, ArtReview and ArtReview Asia feature a mixture of criticism, reviews, reportage and specially commissioned artworks, and offers the most established, in-depth and intimate portrait of international contemporary art in all its shapes and forms.

-ArtReview publishes nine issues a year, including two special focuses: The Power 100 and Future Greats.
-Additionally we publish a series of artist books, regional art guides and supplements.
+ArtReview is published nine times a year, including two annual focuses: The Power 100 and FutureGreats.
+ArtReview Asia is published four times a year.
+Additionally we publish artist books and special supplements.

 The Power 100